Vihaan3/knowledge-garden/content/index.md

 I'm doing my best to learn and think more about the world, and I write all of my best thoughts here.
 Right now, I'm fascinated by the idea of [[What my research should be |building tools that can augment cognition]], and building [[Social Infrastructure]].
 I'm especially interested in [[Making Massive Input Better]], and I'm currently most interested in improving information retrieval tools within that.

-Visit my [Substack](https://vihaansondhi.substack.com/about), for a more in-depth introduction.
-It's serving as my personal website until I create one.
+Visit my [Substack](https://vihaansondhi.substack.com/about) for more about me.
+See [[Excitingly Ambitious Journal]] as a sort of /now.

 ## These Notes